JonaCodes/gruntless/docs/script-execution.md

 - Collects uploaded files with their field IDs (e.g., `{fieldId: 'source_files', file: ...}`)
-- Retrieves the Python script from the workflow definition (currently hardcoded in `workflowsData.ts`, will be fetched from DB in future)
+- Retrieves the Python script and dependencies from the workflow definition (`execution?.dependencies`)
 - Calls `run(script, filesWithFieldIds, outputFilename)` from the `usePyodideRunner` hook